-With summer upon us in the northern hemisphere, now is a perfect time to make personal rest and restoration a priority for your leadership effectiveness.
 The good news is that there are many ways to add restorative practices to your leadership agenda—with or without a dedicated vacation.

 When you prioritize building rest and restoration into your daily routine, you will be building a powerful leadership-wellness muscle that boosts your effectiveness every day.

 Powerful Ways to Boost Your Restorative Time, and Your Leadership

 Here are some of the most effective (yet most uncomplicated) ways to get more rest and restoration into your day.
 These are some of my personal go-to’s, including a few approaches that many of the leaders I work with are now using with positive outcomes.